blinkmobile/bm-uploader.js/docs/developer.md

 ```

 ## Example
-An example of using the library for managed upload [Example](../example/index.html)
+See [Example](../example/index.html) of using the library for managed upload